 In this final rule, the DEA is removing iodine from 21 CFR 1310.02(b) (List II) and placing it in 1310.02(a) (List I) because, based on the information provided above, and discussed in greater detail in the Notice of Proposed Rulemaking for this rule, iodine is a chemical that is important to the manufacture of the controlled substances methamphetamine and amphetamine in violation of the Act.
 Placement in List I, 21 U.S.C.
 822(a)(1) requires that persons who distribute iodine must be registered with DEA.
 Based on its experience with hydriodic acid and other List I chemicals, DEA believes that List I regulatory controls for iodine will help curtail its widespread use in the clandestine manufacture of methamphetamine and amphetamine.
 List I regulatory controls dictate that handlers of iodine, including persons who manufacture, import, export, or distribute iodine, must register with DEA.
 Retail and wholesale outlets that sell iodine crystals and covered tinctures/solutions are also required to register.

 Prior to receiving a DEA chemical registration, applicants are subject to a pre-registration investigation by DEA to determine whether their registration is consistent with the public interest pursuant to the criteria set forth in 21 U.S.C.
 823(h).
 Registration also provides the DEA with the identity of all businesses that handle List I chemicals.
-A business that sells a List I chemical in violation of the law or regulations can have its registration revoked and be prevented from handling List I chemicals.
+A business that sells a List I chemical in violation of the law or regulations can have its registration revoked and be Start Printed Page 35925prevented from handling List I chemicals.

 Regulation of Import and Export Transactions